Duke of Wellington's Regiment: Guilford Court House

 The year 1781 proved to be the deadliest but most successful year for the 33rd.
 The regiment took part in the Battle of Wetzell's Mill, but the more famous action took place that same month during a battle at Guilford Court House.

 On 14 March 1781, Lord Cornwallis, the British commander, was informed that General Richard Butler was marching to attack his army.
 With Butler was a body of North Carolina Militia, plus reinforcements from Virginia, consisting of 3,000 Virginia Militia, a Virginia State regiment, a Corp of Virginian "eighteen-month men" and recruits for the Maryland Line.
 They had joined the command of Major General Nathanael Greene, creating a force of some four to five thousand men in total.
-During the night, further reports confirmed the American force was at Guilford Court House, some 12 miles (20 km) away.
+During the night, further reports confirmed the American force was at Guilford Court House, some 12 miles (20km) away.
 Cornwallis decided to give battle, though he had only 1,900 men at his disposal.

 At dawn on 15 March 1781, before the men had a chance to have breakfast, Cornwallis started for Guilford, arriving there at mid-day.

 Cornwallis' troops included Bose's Hessian Regiment and the 71st commanded by Major General Alexander Leslie and the 23rd and 33rd commanded by Lieutenant Colonel James Webster of the 33rd.
 The second line comprised the two battalions of Foot Guards, the Light Infantry and the Grenadiers commanded by Brigadier Charles O'Hara of the 2nd Coldstream Regiment of Foot Guards.
 There was then a reserve consisting of Tarleton's Light Dragoons.

 The British troops advanced under heavy musket fire.
 Webster attacked the right flank of the American second line and managed to push it back.
 He also attacked the American third line.
 An American counterattack then led to a confused situation.
 Meanwhile, Tarleton's Light Dragoons charged the right flank.
 The American troops then withdrew.
 The British technically defeated the American force, but Webster was killed and O'Hara was wounded.